Alignak-monitoring-contrib/alignak-backend/docs/install.rst

     cd alignak-backend
     sudo pip install .

-You can then apply the same procedures as when instalilng with pip to prepare your system.
+You can then apply the same procedures as when installing with pip to prepare your system.

 For contributors
 ~~~~~~~~~~~~~~~~